microsoft/everyonecancode/instructions/day1/Application/README.md

 There is still a small configuration missing.
 Our app uses a ready-made module so that users can interact with their content.
 But this module is not installed yet.
 In order for it to be installed, we provide the web app with a configuration that is executed when the app is launched, allowing users to interact with our app's data.

 - Navigate to **_Configuration_** under _Settings_
 - Under the tab **_General settings_** you should find the _Stack settings_.
-For our Backend App we are working with the programming language Python - more specifically Pythin 3.8.
+For our Backend App we are working with the programming language Python - more specifically Python 3.8.
 - Behind **_Startup Command_** enter `gunicorn -k uvicorn.workers.UvicornWorker` and hit _Save_.

 ![How to configure the Startup Command of the Web Application](./images/light/AppServiceStartupCommand.png)